awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 ## Allow Kinesis Data Firehose to Assume an IAM Role<a name="firehose-assume-role"></a>

-If you use the console to create a delivery stream, and choose the option to create a new role, AWS attaches the required trust policy to the role\.
-Or if you want Kinesis Data Firehose to use an existing IAM role or if you create a role on your own, attach the following trust policy to that role so that Kinesis Data Firehose can assume it\.
+If you use the console to create a delivery stream and choose the option to create a new role, AWS attaches the required trust policy to the role\.
+If you want Kinesis Data Firehose to use an existing IAM role or if you create a role on your own, attach the following trust policy to that role so that Kinesis Data Firehose can assume it\.
+Edit the policy to replace *account\-id* with your AWS account ID\.

 ```
 {